 Primary stress falls invariably on the penultimate syllable of a word.
 Secondary stress falls on alternate syllables before that.

-Chung Yí is a large and varied empire, so its language has many dialects even in the modern age.
+Nowadays, Chung Yí is a large and varied empire, so its language still has several dialects.
 The population is young and growing fast so new forms of the language continue to develop.
 Speech patterns are also coloured by the fact that many Chung Yí citizens only speak Chung Te as a second language.

-In theory either script may be used at any time.
-In practice, the Traditional Script is favoured in artistic, religious and nationalistic contexts whilst the Modern Script is favoured in scientific, technical and business environments.
+In theory, either script may be used at any time.
+In contemporary practice, the Traditional Script is favoured in artistic, religious and nationalistic contexts whilst the Modern Script is favoured in scientific, technical and business environments.

 Schools teach the modern script first and the traditional one much later.
 Advertisers make use of either script depending on what impression they wish to convey.
 Graphic designers often use one script for headings and the other for body text to differentiate the two elements.